-Confessing our desires and asking for what we want takes courage and trust that your partner is going to hold your feelings with care.
+Confessing your desires and asking for what you want takes courage and trust that your partner is going to hold your feelings with care.
 If sex is difficult for you to talk about the best thing to do is to start talking, but do it in a way that keeps you both feeling heard and understood.

 Sometimes it’s helpful to have a structure to follow.
 This can help you move through the emotional obstacles.
 You can use my 10 Tips for Sharing Your Sexual Desires and get started today: